elo-enterprises/k8s-tools/README.md

 k8s.mk, especially combined with k8s-tools.yml and compose.mk, is aimed at fixing this stuff.
 Less fighting with tools, more building things.

-If you're interested in the gory details of the longer-format answer, there's more detailed discussion in the [Design Philosophy section](#why-k8smk).
+If you're interested in the gory details of a longer-format answer, see [the Design Philosophy docs](docs/but-why.md).

 Documentation per-target is included in the next section, but these tools aren't that interesting in isolation.
 See the [Cluster Automation Demo](#demo-cluster-automation) for an example of how you can put all this stuff together.